dthree/vorpal/README.md

 ```

 The options exist so the user can pass in customizations to your module.
 In documenting your `vorpal` extension, you would lay out your supported options for the user.

+## Events

+Vorpal extends `EventEmitter.prototype`.
+Simply use `vorpal.on('event', fn)` and `vorpal.emit('event', data)`.
+The following events are supported:

+- `command_registered`: Fires when `vorpal.command` registers a new command.

+- `client_keypress`: Fires on keypress on local client terminal.

+- `client_prompt_submit`: Fires when the CLI prompt has been submitted with a command, including ''.

+- `client_command_executed`: Fires at the client once the command has been received back as executed.

+- `client_command_error`: Fires at the client if a command comes back with an error thrown.

 ## FAQ